 What Are Ways to Manage Restless Legs Syndrome?

 There are several changes you can make to a child’s lifestyle and bedtime routine to help control the condition:

 Most children have a particular sleep routine.
 No matter the age, adjust activities so your child does not need to get into bed until it is time to fall asleep.
 For example, young kids should sit up during story time rather than lie down as they listen.

 The discomfort caused by Restless Legs Syndrome can be treated at home.
 Carefully test out the application of hot packs and cold packs to find out which options produce relief.
 You can also consider giving a massage as a method of keeping their legs comfortable.

 Although most children do not drink coffee, they may have caffeine intake through soda.
 If you cannot eliminate caffeine consumption, be sure to discontinue its use within four hours before bed.

 Exercise produces some relief from RLS symptoms among patients of any age.
 To maximize the effect, it is recommended that your child exercise anywhere from 3-5 hours before bed.
 Vigorous exercise too soon before bed can make it more difficult to fall asleep.

-If you suspect your child is showing symptoms of Restless Legs Syndrome, make an appointment with Dr. Malhotra at Sleep & Neuroscience Associates in Greenwich, CT.
+If you suspect your child is showing symptoms of Restless Legs Syndrome, make an appointment with our doctors at Sleep & Neuroscience Associates in Greenwich, CT.
 He specializes in the diagnosis and can provide treatment options for your child.